5T33Z0/Clover-Crate/ACPI/README.md

 These two parameters serve a common purpose - to fix restart.
 They should be present in the `FADT` table, but that's not always the case.
 Sometimes the table is shorter than necessary, so these values are missing.

 The variables are present in the `FACP` table but if they are empty, then `0x64`/`0xFE`are used, which means restart via PS2 Controller.
 This does not always work for everyone.
-Alternatively use `0x0CF9`/`0x06`, which means restart via PCI Bus.
-This pair is also used on native Macs, but does not always work on Hackintoshes.
+Alternatively, you can use `0x0CF9`/`0x06`, which controls restart via PCI Bus.
+This method is also used on native Macs, but does not always work on Hackintoshes.
 The difference is clear: on Hackintoshes there is also a PS2 controller which can interfere with the restart if it is not reset.
-Another combinations is `0x92`/`0x01`.
+Another possible combination is `0x92`/`0x01`.

 Last but not least you can set them to `0x0`/`0x0` to allow the use of default `FACP` values.
 If not present, the default values states above will be used instead.